ZoneJam

 At this point, we had reached the end of our Product Discovery.
 We had positive indication from target users that we had a viable solution, and a prototype ready to be turned into a real product.
 We decided to implement and moved onto building an MVP.

-Minimum viable product: the first version
+Minimum viable product: The first version

 With our prototype in hand, building the application began.
 Given the scope of the MVP and other priorities competing for our attention, we gave ourselves a three month window in which to complete the first version and launch.